What is the 2045 Long Range Transportation Plan (LRTP)?

 The MPO values and is committed to public participation in its planning processes.
 During this uncertain time, we are evaluating adjustments to the public involvement process to ensure safe opportunities for the community to get involved and comment during the LRTP.

-The MPO will hold public workshops during the development of the Needs and Cost Feasible Plans.
-Due to the Covid-19 outbreak, alternative workshop formats and times are being considered.
-Options include online virtual participation open to the public with electronic information available through the MPO website for review.
-More information coming soon.
-To receive updates on the LRTP and meetings, contact the MPO at email@example.com.
+The MPO held two public workshops during the development of the Needs and Cost Feasible Plans.
+Due to the Covid-19 outbreak, alternative workshop formats and times were considered.
+The option decided on was online virtual participation open to the public with electronic information available through the MPO website for review.
+To receive updates on the continued progress of the LRTP, contact the MPO at email@example.com.

 2045 LRTP Goals